webmachine/webmachine-ruby/README.md

 ## A Note about Rack

-Webmachine has a Rack adapter -- thanks to Jamis Buck -- but when using it, we recommend you ensure that NO middleware is used.
-The behaviors that are encapsulated in Webmachine could be broken by middlewares that sit above it, and there is no way to detect them at runtime. _Caveat implementor_.
-That said, Webmachine should behave properly when given a clear stack.
+In order to be compatible with popular deployment stacks, Webmachine has a [Rack](https://github.com/rack/rack) adapter (thanks to Jamis Buck).
+**n.b.:** We recommend that NO middleware is used.
+The behaviors that are encapsulated in Webmachine assume that no modifications are done to requests or response outside of Webmachine.

 ## Getting Started